fandigunawan/container-scanning-pipeline/README.md

-# tool-configs
+# Container Hardening Pipeline

-A Storage area for tool configurations and documentation
+A staging area for testing and developing the container hardening pipeline